in ,

 Do-it-yourself (DIY) will kits provide Canadians with a low-cost way to create a basic last will and testament without hiring a lawyer.
 These kits include fill-in-the-blank templates, instructions and checklists that allow people to prepare simple wills on their own.
-While convenient and affordable, DIY will kits also have some limitations depending on a person’s assets and estate planning needs.
+While convenient and affordable, will kits also have some limitations depending on a person’s assets and estate planning needs.

-This extensive guide takes an in-depth look at DIY will kits available in Canada – answering common questions about what’s included, pros and cons, legalities, alternatives, and more.
+This guide takes an in-depth look at DIY will kits available in Canada – answering common questions about what’s included, pros and cons, legalities, alternatives, and more.

-What is DIY Will Kits?
+What is a DIY Will Kit in Canada?

 A DIY will kit refers to a pre-made set of legal documents, templates, instructions and supplements that enable Canadians to write their own will without professional legal help.